 Infrastructure, and electricity sector networks will enable orderly energy transitions to mitigate the impacts of climate change, and enhance access to affordable energy services.

 The introduction of new digital technologies, in combination with more distributed energy supply and demand sources, create new interfaces with "prosumers," at the grid edge.

 This imposes new flexibility and inclusivity demands on network operators that must invest in reinforcing infrastructure as well as deploying new network interconnections.

 Rehabilitating and replacing aging infrastructure with systems that are sufficiently agile to manage growing electrification rates and new transport requirements for hydrogen and carbon dioxide, requires multistakeholder-cooperation to reduce regulatory hurdles and accelerate permitting.

-The Fourth GARP-IEF Risk Forum explores how critical energy networks and infrastructure will adapt to rising climate demands and a more dynamic market environment while addressing longstanding energy equity and affordability issues as energy transitions accelerate.
+The Fourth GARP-IEF Risk Forum explored how critical energy networks and infrastructure would adapt to rising climate demands and a more dynamic market environment while addressing longstanding energy equity and affordability issues as energy transitions accelerate.